highcharts-for-python/highcharts-core/docs/contributing.rst

 .. note::

-  As a general rule of thumb, **Highcharts for Python** applies :pep:`PEP 8 <8>` styling, with some important differences.
+  As a general rule of thumb, the **Highcharts for Python Toolkit** applies :pep:`PEP 8 <8>` styling, with some important differences.

 .. include:: _unit_tests_code_coverage.rst

 .. sidebar:: What makes an API idiomatic?

-  One of my favorite ways of thinking about idiomatic design comes from a `talk given by Luciano Ramalho at Pycon 2016`_ where he listed traits of a Pythonic API as being:
+  One of our favorite ways of thinking about idiomatic design comes from a `talk given by Luciano Ramalho at Pycon 2016`_ where he listed traits of a Pythonic API as being: